 We’re Australia’s largest provider of corporate IT training courses, with plenty offered on cloud-based technologies.

-Those looking to understand the benefits of cloud computing, how to mitigate platform risks and the process of cloud adoption can undertake our 3-day Cloud Technology Associate course – leaving you well-versed in operating and implementing such services upon completion.
+Those looking to understand the benefits of cloud computing, how to mitigate platform risks and the process of cloud adoption can undertake our three-day Cloud Technology Associate course – leaving you well-versed in operating and implementing such services upon completion.
 Additionally, we also offers a variety of cloud management courses for those interested in the back-end development and administration of such platforms.